Correlation Between Visa and CVC Capital

 Strong

 Over the last 90 days CVC Capital Partners has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest uncertain performance, the Stock's fundamental indicators remain stable and the newest uproar on Wall Street may also be a sign of mid-term gains for the firm private investors.
+In spite of latest weak performance, the Stock's fundamental indicators remain stable and the newest uproar on Wall Street may also be a sign of mid-term gains for the firm private investors.

 Visa and CVC Capital Volatility Contrast